sustainers/academic-map/universities/carnegie-mellon-university.md

 ## Sustain Podcast Features

-Carnegie Mellon University (CMU) has been featured in several episodes of the **Sustain Podcast**, highlighting its contributions to open-source research and sustainability efforts.
+Carnegie Mellon University (CMU) has been featured in several episodes of the **Sustain Podcast**, highlighting its contributions to open source research and sustainability efforts.

 ### **Episode 140: Toxicity and Information Flow in Open Source Communities**
 - **Guests:** Courtney Miller & Hongbo Fang (PhD students at CMU)